webrecorder/web-replay-gen/README.md

 ### Github Pages

 By default, Web Replay Gen will deploy to Pages on every push to the `main` branch, as configured in [this GitHub Workflow](.github/workflows/publish-gh-pages.yml).
 To change the deployment workflow (e.g. to change the release branch) update the [`publish-gh-pages.yml`](.github/workflows/publish-gh-pages.yml) workflow file.
-To disable publishing to Pages, simply delete the workflow file.

 #### Local web archive support

 Due to GitHub's [file size limit](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github#file-size-limits) and lack of support for [git LFS in Pages](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-git-large-file-storage), you may run into an issue with deploying large web archive files.
 To resolve the issue, you can create a separate workflow for uploading web archive files elsewhere (e.g. to an S3 bucket) and configure your site with the remote URLs.
-Alternatively, you can self-host.
+Alternatively, you can [self-host](#self-hosting).

+#### Opt-Out

+To prevent deployment to Pages, either disable the workflow [through the GitHub UI](https://docs.github.com/en/actions/managing-workflow-runs/disabling-and-enabling-a-workflow) or simply delete the workflow file (`publish-gh-pages.yml`.)

 ### Self-hosting

+First, [remove the Pages workflow](#opt-out).
 Run the build script to output your site into a local directory:

 ```
 npm run build